4GeeksAcademy/react-tutorial-exercises/exercises/01.4-building-a-layout/README.md

 Let's practice a little bit more about using JSX for creating HTML.

-Now we have another object that is just a bit more complex that the last one.
+Now we have another object that is just a bit more complex than the last one.

 # :speech_balloon: Instructions